theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-introduction.md

-### About Xtract ODP

 The Xtract ODP component can be used to extract data via the SAP Operational Data Provisioning (ODP) framework.

 ODP is a framework in SAP ABAP applications for transferring data between systems.<br> ODP provides a technical infrastructure for data extraction and replication from different SAP (ABAP) Systems e.g.: